bootchk/testGimpExportImport/readme.md

 Requires GimpFu.
 Python3.
 Tested on Gimp2.99.
 Might work on Gimp.2.10

 Quickstart:

-    Install the plugin, say to your local plug-in directory in home/.config/...
+- Install the plugin, say to your local plug-in directory in home/.config/...
-    Start Gimp
+- Start Gimp
+- Open an image
-    Choose Test>File save/load..
+- Choose Test>File save/load..
-    From the dialog select "Run all?"
+- From the dialog select "Run all?"
-    Choose "OK"
+- Choose "OK"
-    Expect to see, printed in the console, any errors and a summary of the testing.
+- Expect to see, printed in the console, any errors and a summary of the testing.
-    May take several minutes.
+- May take several minutes.

 Plugin returns True if the set of test results matches an expected set of test results.